 Children, Young People & Families

 From the outset it was clear that the community in Sale Moor wanted the charity to focus on working with children and young people.
 There have a been a huge range of projects delivered and hosted by Sale Moor Community Partnership.
 We will continue to focus on daily projects in the school holidays (Covid allowing) for as wide an age range as possible.
 The Sale Moor Youth Bank (a youth led grant making organisation) has been an integral part of SMCP since its early days and we will endeavour to reestablish this project at the earliest opportunity.
-Over 2021 we will be working remotely in the community but will announce projects and events for children and young people as we secure the funding.
-We will be running the Sale Moor Lunch Club (Active Appetities) in the school holidays and work with Foundation 92 and Swinton Lions to offer sports activities in those periods.

 Community Learning

 The Community Learnng Centre is now closed too.
 Learning will be a significant focus for us as we open our new facility later in the year.
 We continue to work with Trafford College and other providers and will be redeveloping the offer to our community for when we do have our doors open to the public again.
-For now we will post job updates and opportunities on the Sale Moor Community Learning Centre Facebook page.
+For now we will post job updates and opportunities on the Facebook page.
 If you have any direct requests about support from our previous projects e.g. CV help, IT/Technology support then get in touch.

 Volunteering